Jakub Śmiechowski: WEC seasons and Le Mans victories

 Joined by Dillmann and Nick Yelloly, Śmiechowski returned to a full schedule in 2025 with a season in the European Le Mans Series.
-The season began with a mechanical failure in Barcelona, which dropped the #43 IEC squad to 10th in class. Śmiechowski then held the lead for a majority of the opening stint at Paul Ricard, having started on wet tyres, though he was undone by having to pit immediately after a safety car at the end of the first hour.
+The season began with a mechanical failure in Barcelona, which dropped the No. 43 IEC squad to tenth in class. Śmiechowski then held the lead for a majority of the opening stint at Paul Ricard, having started on wet tyres, though he was undone by having to pit immediately after a safety car at the end of the first hour.
 The team managed to recover to second in the Pro class.
-The 2025 24 Hours of Le Mans yielded more success for Śmiechowski's career: despite having had to change the front bodywork after Śmiechowski ran through the gravel midway through the race, as well as a late drive-through penalty for Yelloly that lost the team the lead, the #43 crew profited from a suspension failure for the leading Panis Racing entry of Esteban Masson to retake the lead in the final 20 minutes and claim victory for a second time.
-In their next ELMS round after Le Mans, the trio finished as runners-up to the Panis car.
+The 2025 24 Hours of Le Mans yielded more success for Śmiechowski's career: despite having had to change the front bodywork after Śmiechowski ran through the gravel midway through the race, as well as a late drive-through penalty for Yelloly that lost the team the lead, the No. 43 crew profited from a suspension failure for the leading Panis Racing entry of Esteban Masson to retake the lead in the final 20 minutes and claim victory for a second time.
+The battle with VDS Panis Racing continued throughout the year in the ELMS series, where it ended with a victory for the French team.
+Five second places in a total of six races earned Śmiechowski and his teammates second place in the overall series standings.

-During 2025, the Pole also made his Nordschleife debut.
+During 2025, Śmiechowski also made his Nordschleife debut.

+For 2026, Śmiechowski remained in the ELMS alongside Yelloly and Dillmann.
+They finished fifth at Barcelona and seventh in class at Le Castellet. Śmiechowski and his teammates entered the 2026 24 Hours of Le Mans as pre-race favourites.
+They lived up to expectations, driving a clean race and focusing on fuel saving to secure the team's third victory in four years.